PRAYING for the Christian is like petrol for the car. Without it we cannot make any progress in our Christian journey.

 LORD, YOU KNOW I LOVE YOU.

-1. Public Prayer - When we join our fellow Christians to celebrate and offer up the Mass.
+2. Public Prayer - a.
+When we join our fellow Christians to celebrate the Mass.
 Our time in church should always be prayerful - in preparation to receive the Sacrament and then to enter into the drama of the Mass.
 It certainly is not the time to catch up on news.
-Before leaving we make sure we have said thank you for receiving the Sacrament and to be conscious that as we have received our Blessed Lord, we should act as He would always.
+Before leaving we make sure we have said thank you for receiving the Lord's life and strength and to be conscious that we must be His body in this world and we should act as He would always.

 a.
 PRAISE - when our hearts are full of joy and love for God and His abundant bounty.

 b.
-THANKSGIVING - when our hearts are full of appreciation for God and His immeasurable gifts of love and goodness, often from others.
+THANKSGIVING - when our hearts are full of appreciation for God and His immeasurable gifts of love and goodness, often from others too.

 c.
 CONFESSION - when our hearts are full of contrition for our sins against God, our fellow sisters and brothers, and even against ourselves.